-Revenue generated by the Tennessee Education Lottery (TEL) goes to fund education efforts such as grants and scholarships, after school programs and the Drive to 55 initiative.
+Revenue generated by the Tennessee Education Lottery (TEL) goes to fund education efforts such as grants and scholarships, after-school programs, and the Drive to 55 initiative.

 The TN Lottery also runs a voluntary charitable giving program in which participants can register to have a portion of their winnings donated to registered charitable organizations.
-Charitable organizations can request a set amount or a fixed percentage of 5%+ from winnings of greater than $5,000 from players who have opted in to the program.
+Charitable organizations can request a set amount or a fixed percentage of 5%+ from winnings of greater than $5,000 from players who have opted into the program.

 Charitable Gaming in Tennessee

 Tennessee’s strict gambling laws also apply to charitable gaming.
 Registered charitable organizations may only operate a few forms of charitable games – and just once per year at that.